nisaface/nisaface.github.io/_posts/2013-01-06-atelier-four.md

 ---

-We've been camped out in our temporary home in *les banlieues* of Paris (and in our particular case, abanlieue rouge) for about a week.
+We've been camped out in our temporary home in *les banlieues* of Paris (and in our particular case, a banlieue rouge) for about a week.
 I've been sick the entire time we've been here.
 But the BNF has finally opened its doors to both N and the new year, and I am slowly but surely finding my health enough to manage life as a dad again.
 Today while the wee one (who has also been sick) was having *un petit sommeil* I started doing some investigating about the apartment we've been living in.
 When I saw the window details of the building I knew that the place we were staying in would classify as 'Capital M-Capital-A' Modern Architecture, but I had no idea just how important this group of buildings and their architects were to late French modernism until I did some digging.

 ![Blue Windows](/img/windows.jpg)